tiskw/random-fourier-features/examples/optuna_and_shap_for_boston_housing/README.md

-# Auto Hyper Parameter Tuning and Feature Importance
+# Feature Importance of Trained Model

-This directory provides an example of automatic hyper parameter tuning and feature importance calculation that is one of the typical data analysis procedure.
+This directory provides an example of feature importance calculation and visualization that is one of the typical data analysis procedure.
 In here, we build a model for the Boston house-price dataset using automatic hyper parameter tuning and calculate the feature importances.
-The backend of the automatic hyper parameter tuning is [Optuna](https://optuna.org/), and feature importance is [SHAP](https://shap.readthedocs.io/en/latest/).
+The backend of the SHAP feature importance is [SHAP library](https://shap.readthedocs.io/en/latest/).

 ## Installation